michaelzheng67/Cohere-Github-Issues-AI/README.md

 - Frontend js communicates with python backend through HTTP requests (can build server side using flask)
 - HTTP requests hits Cohere and sends it data in order to classify
 - based on Cohere output, script creates issue for indicated repo

+Use of Cohere:
+The general idea of how we're going to accomplish this task is by using Cohere's summarizer (as well as potentially their Classifier as well).
+The input the user gives will always be plain text.
+Thus, this plain text is sent to Cohere in order for it to summarize it into succinct, actionable bullet point items.
+We may potentially need the classifier as well in order to predict whether the user will want a single issue or multiple that build up to the larger solution.